Frank-Bemelman/ESP32-Sonos-Jukebox-V3/README.md

  * uses neopixels leds to illuminate the keys, just for fun.
  * uses an SD card to store some artwork and music files, but as a music source a sonos playlist is recommended.
  * has a webserver that can produce printable jukebox 1" by 3" strips to insert in the slots of your jukebox or wallbox
+ * led matrix to display song title or radio content information

 To get yourself started, it is a good idea to connect a TFT display, an encoder knob and an SD card.
 Copy all files from the SD-CARD-Content folder to your SD card.
 You can add your own music files.
 There is some information about that in the source files, how their names should be formattted.